Spain poised for tough no-smoking law.

 Spain has introduced one of Europe's toughest smoking bans.

 discotheques, casinos and airports.
-However, hotels are allowed to
+However, hotels are allowed to reserve

-comfortable in bars when there is no tobacco smoke
+in bars when there is no tobacco smoke

-Fears are mounting that the ban at bars will cost jobs The Spanish Federation
+Fears are mounting that the ban at bars will cost jobs.
+The Spanish Federation

 Source: Sky News Online January 02, 2011